 After careful consideration of all the representations put to the panel, the governors decided to uphold the head teacher's decision to impose a suspension of [insert number] days.

 The reasons for the panel's decision are as follows:

-The reasons for the puller's decis

 The governors hope that [name of pupil] [has made/will make] a successful return to school with the continued commitment and support of the school staff.